MicrosoftDocs/dynamics-365-customer-engagement/ce/sales/sequence-insights.md

 By default, the data is displayed for the entire duration that the sequence has been active.
 However, you can filter the data for a specific duration such as last 7 days.
 Select **All data** at the top-right corner of the page.

-The following image is an example of a sequence with insights displayed on the right pane
+The following image is an example of a sequence with insights displayed on a right pane:

 :::image type="content" source="media/si-insights-phone-call.png" alt-text="Sequence flow diagram with insights for a phone call step" lightbox="media/si-insights-phone-call-exp.png":::